Aarception/Mo-information-security-portfolio/README.md

 individual can expertly audit any credentialing program or related services with speed and effect.
-A developing primitive that could potentially scale far beyond credential signals.* I may just open a 'boutique' Compliance service that differentiates from the competition through regulatory expertise. ✔️
+A developing primitive that could potentially scale far beyond credential signals.¹ I may just open a 'boutique' Compliance service that differentiates from the competition through regulatory expertise. ✔️
 ~~~